infinum/rails-handbook/Design Patterns/Query Objects.md

 ## Examples

-We have an Article model that has the following fields:
+We have an Article model with the following fields:

 * author_id
 * title